DataDog/integrations-core/zeek/README.md

 [Zeek][6] is the world's leading platform for network security monitoring.
 It interprets what it sees and creates compact, high-fidelity transaction logs, and file content.
 It can create fully customized output, suitable for manual review on disk or in a more analyst-friendly tool like a security and information event management (SIEM) system.

+This integration ingests the following logs:
+- Connection logs
+- DNS and DHCP logs
+- Network Protocols
+- Files
+- Detections
-This integration ingests Connection logs, DNS and DHCP logs, Network Protocols, Files, Detections, and Miscellaneous event types with the integration log pipeline to enrich the logs and normalizes data to datadog standard attributes.
-This integration offers visualisations to gain detailed insights into network connections, DNS and DHCP activity, detailed network protocol analysis, file analysis and certificates, security detection and observation, compliance monitoring, etc. via dashboards.
+- Miscellaneous event types

+Visualize detailed insights into network connections, DNS and DHCP activity, detailed network protocol analysis, file analysis and certificates, security detection and observation, compliance monitoring through the out-of-the-box dashboards.

 ## Setup

 ### Installation

-To install the Zeek integration, use the `datadog-agent integration install` command and follow the steps below.
+To install the Zeek integration, run the following agent installation command and the steps below.
 For more information, see the [Integration Management][7] documentation.

 **Note**: This step is not necessary for Agent version >= 7.52.0.